-b.
+- b.
 Overtime.
 A reasonable meal period shall be allowed at the conclusion of a regular shift when a security employee is required to work overtime shifts of at least four (4) hours beyond the employee's regular shift.
 The Agency shall furnish the meal, and the time shall count as time worked.
-If an employee is called back to work a full four (4) hour overtime shift with less than two (2) hours' notice, the employee's meal will be furnished by the Agency.
+If an employee is called back to work a full four (4) hour overtime shift with less than two (2) hours' notice, the employee's meal will be furnished by the Agency. - c.

-- c.
 Work Performed During Meal.
 A meal period shall be allowed each employee as work permits.
 Employees who are not relieved from the employees' shift, and are required to remain in their work area while eating, shall have such time counted as time worked.
 In no instance shall an employee be required to use a meal period in excess of one (1) hour. - d.
 Cost of Meals.
-Meals are at the employee's expense.
-The Department shall provide adequate dry and refrigerated storage for employees' meals.
+Unless otherwise specified, meals are at the employee's expense.